Festival Application Process

 Let’s be honest.
 Creating an event for the Spirit & Place Festival takes a lot of time, energy, and, in some cases, money.
 We strive to make the festival accessible to all applicants and, since 2015, have been moving away from a “pay to play” process to one in which we now support festival events with a $200 stipend.

 We know this isn’t much and encourage applicants to find sponsors and donors for their projects.
-(Just note financial contributors do not count as “collaborating partners” in terms of your application.)
+(Please note that sponsors and donors do not count as “collaborating partners” in terms of the selection process.)

 “Red Flags” the Selection Committee will give lower scores on include: